Class-D amplifier

-A class-D amplifier or switching amplifier is an electronic amplifier in which the amplifying devices (transistors, usually MOSFETs) operate as electronic switches, and not as linear gain devices as in other amplifiers.
-They operate by rapidly switching back and forth between the supply rails, being fed by a modulator using pulse width, pulse density, or related techniques to encode the audio input into a pulse train.
-The audio passes through a simple low-pass filter into the loudspeaker.
-The high-frequency pulses are blocked.
-Since the pairs of output transistors are never conducting at the same time, there is no other path for current flow apart from the low-pass filter/loudspeaker.
-For this reason, efficiency can exceed 90%.
+A class-D amplifier, or switching amplifier, is an electronic amplifier in which the amplifying devices (transistors, usually MOSFETs) operate as electronic switches, and not as linear gain devices as in other amplifiers.
+They operate by rapidly switching back and forth between the supply rails, using pulse-width modulation, pulse-density modulation, or related techniques to produce a pulse train output.
+A simple low-pass filter may be used to attenuate their high-frequency content to provide analog output current and voltage.
+Little energy is dissipated in the amplifying transistors because they are always either fully on or fully off, so efficiency can exceed 90%.

 History

-The first Class-D amplifier was invented by British scientist Alec Reeves in the 1950s and was first called by that name in 1955.
+The first class-D amplifier was invented by British scientist Alec Reeves in the 1950s and was first called by that name in 1955.
 The first commercial product was a kit module called the X-10 released by Sinclair Radionics in 1964.
 However, it had an output power of only 2.5 watts.
-The Sinclair X-20 in 1966 produced 20 watts, but suffered from the inconsistencies and limitations of the germanium-based BJT (bipolar junction transistor) transistors available at the time.
+The Sinclair X-20 in 1966 produced 20 watts but suffered from the inconsistencies and limitations of the germanium-based bipolar junction transistors available at the time.
 As a result, these early class-D amplifiers were impractical and unsuccessful.
-Practical class-D amplifiers were later enabled by the development of silicon-based MOSFET (metal–oxide–semiconductor field-effect transistor) technology.
+Practical class-D amplifiers were enabled by the development of silicon-based MOSFET (metal–oxide–semiconductor field-effect transistor) technology.
 In 1978, Sony introduced the TA-N88, the first class-D unit to employ power MOSFETs and a switched-mode power supply.
-There were subsequently rapid developments in VDMOS (vertical DMOS) technology between 1979 and 1985.
-The availability of low-cost, fast-switching MOSFETs led to Class-D amplifiers becoming successful in the mid-1980s.
+There were subsequently rapid developments in MOSFET technology between 1979 and 1985.
+The availability of low-cost, fast-switching MOSFETs led to class-D amplifiers becoming successful in the mid-1980s.
 The first class-D amplifier based integrated circuit was released by Tripath in 1996, and it saw widespread use.